EMBO Young Scientists’ Forum

 - Special interest groups organizing sectoral meetings on a number of topics

-- Training in basic management skills through EMBO Laboratory Management Courses
+- Training in research leadership and management skills through EMBO Laboratory Management Courses

 - Annual course for PhD students from programme members' laboratories